rafarlopes/route-service/README.md

 Again, due the simplicity I decided to keep it in the way it's right now.

 ### Middleware and logging
-When it comes to logging, I'm logging a lot of information.
-I have logs in only a few places.
+When it comes to logging, I'm not logging a lot of information.
 I could have added a middleware to log the incoming request, but since we only have 1 route it was just simpler to do in the RouteHandler.
 This could be refactored later to move into a middleware.
 Same goes to another frameworks like Echo or Gorilla Mux.
 If this was a real production app, probably it would be better to use some more robust.
 Again, for simplicity I sticked to the standard library.